nginxinc/nginx-one-workshops/labs/lab0/readme.md

 ## F5 Distributed Cloud Account Requirements

-You will need an F5 Distributed Cloud account to complete the Nginx One Console lab exercises.
-If you do not have an Account, please contact your F5 Sales Representative for more information.
-Know more about F5 Distributed Cloud by navigating to the following link: https://www.f5.com/products/distributed-cloud-services/distributed-cloud-console.
+You will need a F5 Distributed Cloud account to complete the Nginx One Console lab exercises.

+- If you have a F5 Distributed Cloud Account then you are encouraged to use your own tenant so that the things that you work on during the workshop can be used at a later time.

+- If you do not have a F5 Distributed Cloud Account and have registered for this workshop, one will be provided for access to a shared F5 Distributed Cloud tenant.

+- To learn more about F5 Distributed Cloud, navigate to the following link: https://www.f5.com/products/distributed-cloud-services/distributed-cloud-console.

-You must also have enabled NGINX One service within F5 Distributed Cloud(XC) for this workshop.
+> **NOTE:** You must also have enabled NGINX One service within F5 Distributed Cloud(XC) for this workshop.
+This has already been done in the workshop shared tenant.

 ## Prep for your upcoming F5/NGINX Workshop